davviie/firewalla/README.md

 #   Enables `--tlsverify` if certificates are available; otherwise, falls back to insecure binding.
 # - **Error Log Saving**:
 #   Saves error logs from the `docker-in-docker` container to `docker-in-docker-error.log` in the repository directory.

 # ---

+## Troubleshooting
+# If you encounter an error like `-bash: /home/pi/firewalla/scripts/alias.sh: No such file or directory`, the above commands will automatically clean up invalid references in `~/.bashrc`.

+# ---